numbleroot/i3blocks-go/README.md

 If you want to build this project from source, you need to have a working [Go](https://golang.org/) installation.
 If you do not currently have Go installed and configured, please find out your distribution's recommended way of doing so and follow it through.

 As this project provides alternative blocklets for a configured i3blocks bar in an i3 window manager, both i3 and i3blocks are required to be present.
-Furthermore, icons are used by at least two of provided blocklets.
-[Font Awesome](http://fontawesome.io/) is used to display such fitting and informative symbols, so please make sure to have the font installed.
 [Fira Mono](https://mozilla.github.io/Fira/) is used in later examples, so install the font on your system if you would like to configure your bar to look like the one in above screenshot.

 ## Installation